 Mercury – Mercury is rising (to the top of Ford’s list of expendable brands)

-MINI — The most fun you can have while dodging SUVs that can’t see you
+MINI — What’s more fun than dodging SUVs that can’t see you?

 Mitsubishi — The Japanese makers of non-Japanese-like cars: fun and unreliable.